ceph/ceph/doc/rados/configuration/storage-devices.rst

 BlueStore
 ---------

 BlueStore is a special-purpose storage backend designed specifically for managing data on disk for Ceph OSD workloads.
-It is motivated by experience supporting and managing OSDs using FileStore over the last ten years.
+BlueStore is based on over a decade of experience supporting and managing OSDs using FileStore.

 Key BlueStore features include:

 * Direct management of storage devices.
 BlueStore consumes raw block devices or partitions.
-This avoids any intervening layers of abstraction (such as local file systems like XFS) that may limit performance or add complexity.
+This avoids intervening layers of abstraction (such as local file systems like XFS) that can limit performance or add complexity.
 * Metadata management with RocksDB.
-We embed RocksDB's key/value database in order to manage internal metadata, such as the mapping from object names to block locations on disk.
+RocksDB's key/value database is embedded in order to manage internal metadata, including the mapping of object names to block locations on disk.
 * Full data and metadata checksumming.
-By default all data and metadata written to BlueStore is protected by one or more checksums.
-No data or metadata will be read from disk or returned to the user without being verified.
+By default, all data and metadata written to BlueStore is protected by one or more checksums.
+No data or metadata is read from disk or returned to the user without being verified.
 * Inline compression.
-Data written may be optionally compressed before being written to disk.
+Data can be optionally compressed before being written to disk.
 * Multi-device metadata tiering.
-BlueStore allows its internal journal (write-ahead log) to be written to a separate, high-speed device (like an SSD, NVMe, or NVDIMM) to increased performance.
-If a significant amount of faster storage is available, internal metadata can also be stored on the faster device.
+BlueStore allows its internal journal (write-ahead log) to be written to a separate, high-speed device (like an SSD, NVMe, or NVDIMM) for increased performance.
+If a significant amount of faster storage is available, internal metadata can be stored on the faster device.
 * Efficient copy-on-write.
 RBD and CephFS snapshots rely on a copy-on-write *clone* mechanism that is implemented efficiently in BlueStore.
-This results in efficient IO both for regular snapshots and for erasure coded pools (which rely on cloning to implement efficient two-phase commits).
+This results in efficient I/O both for regular snapshots and for erasure-coded pools (which rely on cloning to implement efficient two-phase commits).

 For more information, see :doc:`bluestore-config-ref` and :doc:`/rados/operations/bluestore-migration`.